jamsocket/jamsocket/cli/README.md

 FLAGS
-  -c, --context=<value>     path to the build context for the Dockerfile (defaults to current working directory) -f, --dockerfile=<value>  path to the Dockerfile to build the image from -t, --tag=<value>         optional tag to apply to the image in the jamsocket registry
+  -c, --context=<value>     path to the build context for the Dockerfile (defaults to current working directory) -f, --dockerfile=<value>  path to the Dockerfile to build the image from -g, --include-git-commit  optionally include git commit metadata as labels in the image (uses the git repo of the
+                            docker context)
+  -t, --tag=<value>         optional tag to apply to the image in the jamsocket registry

 DESCRIPTION